-For those who find it challenging to put money away into savings regularly, stepping up to a savings challenge can often make it happen.
+For those who find it challenging to put money away into savings each week, stepping up to a savings challenge can often make your financial goals seem more approachable.
 A challenge can also help develop a money-saving habit that can turn a non-saver into a supersaver by building that bank account.
 Any amount of money you can save is worth the budgeting and planning it takes to execute a biweekly money-saving challenge.

-Savings challenges are often designed around pay cycles, so a biweekly money-saving challenge requires challengers to put money away every two weeks or for 26 paychecks.
-Here are two biweekly challenges for savers who can’t seem to save or successful savers who want to boost their savings.
+Savings challenges are often designed around pay cycles, so a biweekly money-saving challenge requires you to put money away every two weeks — or for your next 26 paychecks.
+Here are some biweekly challenges for anyone who can’t seem to save or successful savers who want to boost their savings.

 Completing a savings challenge won’t be accessible if the challenge goal is unrealistic for the saver’s income and budget, so keep in mind that you can adapt each challenge to fit any budget and saving style.

 A saver can adapt this challenge to any amount.
 Starting at $3 and increasing the savings amount by $3 each paycheck would net $1,053 at the end of one year.
 For a more significant challenge, use $5 increments for a total of $1,755 after one year.

-The $20 money-saving challenge is typically a weekly challenge, but both the saving interval and the biweekly amount are flexible.
+The $20 money-saving challenge is typically a weekly challenge, but both the saving interval and the amount are flexible.
 Savers can schedule an automatic transfer for a set amount from checking into savings each pay period and complete the challenge without further effort.
 If you switch to biweekly for this challenge, you can save upwards of $1,040 in 12 months.

 |Amount Saved Biweekly||Total Amount Saved Over 26 Biweekly Pay Periods|